ScottSedgwick/aoc2022/README.md

 Advent of Code is a yearly set of exercises put together by Eric Wastl.

-This are my answers for 2022.
+These are my answers for 2022.
 They will all be in Haskell.